JanIsHacking/Machine-Vision-KIT-VL/README.md

 I tried out some of the concepts introduced in the Machine Vision lecture in winter term 2021/2022.
 The results are brought together in this repos.

+## Structure

+The repo is structured the following way:

+* edge_detection: Relevant files associated with the Edge Detection discussed in Chapter 3
+* resources: Data used in the scripts (mainly images)
+* results: Presents some of the outcomes

 ## Results

-Here are some of the results obtained from the different methods
+Here are some of the results obtained from the different methods.

 ### Canny Operator